 Your guests may throw this by the church gate.
 Usually the photographer is the one to give permission, so as not to spoil his photographs!!
 If at all possible we recommend the use of bio-degradable confetti.
 Please ask your guests not to throw the metallic table confetti, as this will not degrade and is very difficult to remove.

 Links to Local Reception Venues:

 The Ten Commandments!

 Here are some important pointers to help you:

-1. For a wedding when one partner lives outside the Parish, arrange for the banns to be read in their local Church of England Parish.
+1. For a wedding when couples lives outside the Parish, arrange for the banns to be read in your local Church of England Parish.
 You won't be able to do this if you are qualifying for the Electoral Roll, until your name has been included on the roll.
 The clergy at Ashford will tell you when to contact another parish priest for the calling of banns, and give you their contact details.
 Don't forget to pick up the banns certificate after the third calling at another church and show it to the Minister performing the service at Ashford.

 3. Contact the church Choir Master to discuss your choice of music and hymns for the ceremony.

 4. Contact Linda Foster about flowers as soon as possible to discuss your thoughts on what you might like.